1 page per stamp

 Fax: +(509) 2229-8027

-American Citizens Services Unit office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday.
-The Consular Section is closed on U.S. and local holidays.
+American Citizen Services Unit office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday.
+Most routine services require an appointment; visit our Embassy webpage.
+The Embassy is closed on U.S. and local holidays.

 See the Department of State’s Fact Sheet on Haiti for information on U.S. – Haiti relations.